databurn-in/prototype-pollution/prototype-pollution.md

 }
 ```

-In that logic, the developer is check for the existence of *admin* property on the *user* object.
+In that logic, the developer is checking for the existence of *admin* property on the *user* object.
 If the admin property exists, they're trying to execute critical admin-related stuff.
 That's where we can pollute the prototype.

 We can say something like, `Object.prototype.admin = true`.

-And now, when that logic is being executed, the browser tries to get the *admin* property of the *user* object.
+And now, when that logic is being executed, the JavaScript compiler tries to get the *admin* property of the *user* object.
 As this property doesn't exist on the *user* object, it's prototype will be checked (and it's prototype is the `Object`).
 As we had created this *admin* property on the `Object`, it will be considered and used!
 And we get inside that if condition and take control of the admin related tasks!
 That's basically what Prototype Pollution is!